App defaults

 - Photo Management: Apple Photos

-- Cloud File Storage: iCloud Drive, Google Drive
+- Cloud File Storage: iCloud Drive

 - RSS: NetNewsWire